TDengine High Availability Cluster

 TDengine: Natively Distributed and Scalable

-TDengine as a next generation data historian, designed and purpose-built for Industry 4.0 and IIoT, is easily deployed on any platform to ensure high availability and scalability.
+TDengine, as a time-series database purpose-built for Industry 4.0 and Industrial IoT, is easily deployed on any platform to ensure high availability and scalability.
 In this blog we specifically show how TDengine can be deployed in cluster of VMs and remain operational even with the loss of a node.

 Firstly, it is important to note that the logical architecture of TDengine is itself designed to be distributed, highly available and scalable.
 It will be useful if you read about the distributed architecture of TDengine first, in order to follow this blog.
 Specifically, it will help to know the concepts of “dnodes”, “vnodes” and “mnodes”.